brills/SatHunter/README.md

 ## Getting Started
 See the [guide](Docs/GettingStarted.md).

+## Roadmap

+- Test in field how well IC-705 can work a linear satellite in half-duplex.
+  - The main challenge is going to be the drift in the LO on the satellite.
+If we can identify that to be the case, we may be able to measure the drift by tuning exactly to the beacon of the satellite.
+If we are able to measure it, we will be able to compensate it.
+- CW support.
+IC-705 CI-V supports sending CW.
+The challenge is to design a UI flow that would allow simple CW QSO, given that users may not have both of their hands available.
+- Basic logging support.
+IC-705 can record QSOs, but sometimes it can be difficult to recall via which satellite was a QSO done.
+A simple log button that saves the current time, current satellite, current frequencies would be helpful.

 ## Privacy

 This App requires access to location information (GPS coordinates and device heading) and